 UnderServed GA Component Title UnderServed GA Component Outline Respective Document Chapter(s) Justification DELIVERABLE D2.1 Report on NGO Threat Landscape Final fact-based pdf report in English and executive summary translated in 24 EU languages.
 All This report presents the threat landscape of NGOs based in the EU and Switzerland.
 Translation at a later stage.
-T2.2.
-Research The research will focus on collecting raw incidents data and conducting survey and interviews with NGOs, CERTs and LEAs 2 & 3 We conducted surveys and Interviews with NGOs and CERTs/LEAs.
-Conduct an initial analysis of In the following sections, we with an analysis of the data suggested for the platform.
+TASKS T2.2.
+Research The research will focus on collecting raw incidents data and conducting survey and interviews with NGOs, CERTs and LEAs 2 & 3 We conducted surveys and Interviews with NGOs and CERTs/LEAs T2.3.
+Interim analysis Conduct an initial analysis of the data to establish how the data needs to be presented in the platform.
+Develop case studies.
+4, 5 & 6 In the following sections, we provide several case studies along with an analysis of the data gathered and the requirements suggested for the plateform.